 The logic used to find the price

-The assumption is that most shopping websites would display product in below format.
+The assumption is that most shopping websites would display products in the below format.

 Name of the product…..some details……Price…reduction rates…Reduced price.